Creativity and Machine Learning: A Survey: Generative Models

 Finally, it is also worth mentioning variants that adapt GANs to sequential tasks (e.g., text generation).
 Since GANs require the generator to be differentiable, they cannot generate discrete data \cite{goodfellow17}.
 However, several techniques have been proposed to avoid this problem.
 One possibility is to transform the discrete generation into a continuous one.
-Music can indeed be processed like an image by considering its waveform (as in WaveGAN \cite{donahue18} and GANSynth \cite{engel19}) or its musical score composed of tracks and bars (as in MuseGAN \cite{dong18}).
+Music can be processed like an image by considering its waveform (as in WaveGAN \cite{donahue18} and GANSynth \cite{engel19}) or its musical score composed of tracks and bars (as in MuseGAN \cite{dong18}).
 Music in a desired style can be obtained through conditional inputs.
 Another possibility is to consider a soft-argmax function as an approximation of the inference for each step \cite{zhang16}.
 TextGAN \cite{zhang17} uses it together with feature matching to learn the production of sentences.
-In place of the discriminative signal, it uses the difference between the latent feature distributions of real and of synthetic sentences learned by the discriminator.
-Another solution is to transform the GAN into a Reinforcement Learning (RL) framework (see SeqGAN~\cite{yu16}).
+In place of the discriminative signal, it uses the difference between the latent feature distributions of real and synthetic sentences learned by the discriminator.
+Another solution is to transform the GAN into a Reinforcement Learning (RL) framework, as in Sequential GAN (SeqGAN)~\cite{yu16}.
 The generative model is the agent; the tokens generated so far form the state; the selection of the next token to be generated is the action to be performed; and the discriminative signal is the reward.
 The REINFORCE algorithm \cite{williams1992} can then be used to adversarially train the generative model.
 Other policy gradient methods can be used as well \cite{fedus18}.
-The advantage of using RL to adapt GANs to sequential tasks is that the reward function can be composed by more signals: additional objectives can be used as well to embed particular behaviors in the generator.
-As suggested by ORGAN \cite{guimaraes17}, qualitative heuristics - like tonality and ratio of steps - can be used to improve music generation.
 On the other hand, the learning signal (i.e., the reward) might be very sparse.
 A way to solve this issue is to use inverse RL~\cite{ziebart08}.
 For example, the authors of~\cite{shi18} use inverse RL to learn a reward function able to associate positive rewards to real state-action pairs, and non-positive rewards to synthetic state-action pairs.
 Notably, this can help solve mode collapse too.
 Another variant is LeakGAN \cite{guo18}.
-Here, a hierarchical generator composed by a Manager and a Worker is used.
+Here, a hierarchical generator composed of a Manager and a Worker is used.
 The Worker produces a sentence conditioned by a goal vector provided by the Manager.
 The Worker and the discriminative model are trained following SeqGAN; the Manager is trained to predict goal vectors that lead to the identification of advantageous directions in the discriminative feature space.
 More specifically, the Manager receives a feature vector from the discriminator, i.e., its last convolutional layer, at each generated token.
 By means of this \textit{leaked} information and the hierarchical architecture, LeakGAN produces longer and higher-quality texts.
-Finally, another possibility is to use Gumbel-softmax relaxation \cite{jang17, maddison17}, as in RelGAN \cite{nie19}.
-CTERM-GAN \cite{betti20} builds on the latter by also conditioning the generator on an external embedding input.
-In addition, it uses both a syntactic discriminator to predict if a sentence is correct and a semantic discriminator to infer if a sentence is coherent with the external input.
+Finally, another possibility is to use Gumbel-softmax relaxation \cite{jang17, maddison17}, as in Relational GAN (RelGAN) \cite{nie19}.
+Controlled TExt generation Relational Memory GAN (CTERM-GAN) \cite{betti20} builds on the latter by also conditioning the generator on an external embedding input.
+In addition, it uses both a syntactic discriminator to predict whether a sentence is correct and a semantic discriminator to infer if a sentence is coherent with the external input.